Hinsdale South High School: Academics

 Hinsdales South's class of 2008 had an average composite ACT score of 22.4, 1.9 points above the state average.
 98.8% of the senior class graduated.
-Hinsdale South made Adequate Yearly Progress (AYP) on the Prairie State Achievements Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
+Hinsdale South made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
 The school is currently listed as requiring "corrective action" under the federal mandate, and on the first year of academic watch by the state.

 According to Newsweek's 2010 "Complete List of 1,600 Top High Schools" (which uses the Challenge Index to rank schools), Hinsdale South ranked #495, making it the 10th best high school in Illinois.
 This was the sixth year in a row South had made the list, previously being ranked #1506 (2009), #543 (2008), #591 (2007), #711 (2006), and #627 (2005).

 The deaf/hard of hearing program provides students in the DuPage West Cook Regional Program educational/support services.
 Included in these services are: interpreters, social work services, tutorial, program assistants, speech and language services, behavior supports, a vocational support team, self-supporting classes taught by teachers in the deaf and hard of hearing program, and guidance counselors who specialize in this program.